Vysybyl/qarabas/_posts/1983-12-27-nullpunkt-manifesto-en.md

 You will be afraid.
 You will be ashamed of those fears that you can not name.
 You will call the other ones as "common sense".
 You will not face either of them and they will lacerate you.

 You will desire and not get.
 Money or time will not be enough, or your strengths, or the occasion will not appear.
 If it appears, you will not catch or you will fail trying to catch it.
-Even if you achive what you desire, what you get will be different from what you expected and the chain of desire will lacerate you.
+Even if you achieve what you desire, what you get will be different from what you expected and the chain of desire will lacerate you.

 Your sense of justice will be enslaved to your yoke.
 You will suffer injustice: when you are right, you will be accused and punished unjustly; when you are wrong you will be exposed and the punishment will exceed the crime, or you will keep the secret and the regret will lacerate you.